npm/nopt/README.md

 default.
 If you want them, then you can pass in `0` as the last argument, or any other number that you'd like to slice off the start of the list.

+## Prototype

+You can also pass options prototype as 5th argument.
+This is a cheap solution to handle default values.